raul-izquierdo/english/sources/vocabulary/Social relationships/Interacting with Others.md

     ?
 Fue obligado a pagar la multa : `He was made **to** pay the fine` (pasivo)

-impedir = prevent
-    ?
-La lluvia nos impidió salir : `The rain prevented us from going outside` ?
-Las reglas nos impiden hacer eso : `The rules prevent us from doing that`

-interponerse en su camino = get in the way
-    ?
-No te interpongas en el camino del progreso : `Don't get in the way of progress` ? Él se interpuso en mis planes : `He got in the way of my plans`

 ## Getting Things Done

 ... me han <hecho algo> (alguien nos ha hecho algo)